Skip to main content

 How to re-enable an App or Organization

-You must be an App Admin to re-enable an App and an Org Admin to re-enable an App or Organization.
+You must be an App or Organization Admin to re-enable an App and an Organization Admin to re-enable an Organization.
 See Team members for details.
-App re-enablement:

-• If the App was disabled due to rate limits, you can re-enable it within the dashboard following the warning prompt.
+• If the App was disabled due to rate limits, follow the in-dashboard prompt to re-enable it.

 • If the App was disabled for any other reason, contact support@onesignal.com for assistance.